 On a clear day, you can see for miles across the beautifully crisp, blue water.
 Before you ride the cable car you will also walk through the Oriental Village which has numerous sections like Jurassic World and a 3d art museum.
 Mark from Wyld Family Travel

 33. Dubai, UAE

 The city of Dubai in the small Middle Eastern country of the United Arab Emirates may not be the first place that springs to mind for a beach vacation with grandparents, but it holds a treasure trove of opportunities for the multigenerational family looking for something that they can all enjoy.

-The city hugs the shores of the Persian Gulf offering miles of beautiful sandy beachfront, with a modern backdrop of skyscrapers and a fascinating trading past to explore.
+The city hugs the shores of the Persian Gulf and offers miles of beautiful sandy beachfront.
+This is stunning with a modern backdrop of skyscrapers and a fascinating trading past to explore.

 DXB has been crowned the world’s biggest international passenger airport for several years running, making it the perfect spot for overseas families to connect in one place.